TheCherry/ARK_LINUX/README.md

 Ark installed on SSD

 # Bug Report
 1. My Game runs with ~30fps.
-Except in caves or on mountens, there I have mostly 10-15 fps.
+Except in caves or on mountains, there I have mostly 10-15 fps.
 2. Sometimes there are graphic bugs, see [graphic_bugs directory](/graphic_bugs)
 3. Game need much RAM, swap is needed.
 4. The voice sound don’t work, I can speak, but I can't hear another people.
 (The voice-bubble icon flickers)